HGO4604 – The futures of work

 - to apply spatial concepts to your analysis, to better understand and explain unevenness, difference and power relations in the world of work.

-- to assess the relevance and applicability of theories and concepts from human geography and other social sciences to explain labour markets and workplaces in the global economy.
+- to assess the relevance and applicability of theories and concepts from human geography and other social sciences to explain labour markets and workplaces in the global economy, and their politics.

 - to actively engage in written, oral and conversational discussions on the geographies of labour through seminar activity.